watem-sedem/watem-sedem/docs/output.rst

 Remap.rst
 *********

-Raster with the total amount of discharge (=rainfall - infiltration) per pixel for a rainfall event.
+Raster with the total amount of discharge (in :math:`m^3 s^{-1}`) per pixel for a rainfall event.
+Here the discharce is defined by the amount of rainfall minus the ammount of infiltration.

 .. _totalrunofrst:

 Total runoff.rst
 ****************

-Raster with total runoff :math:`(m^3)` generated in every pixel during a rainfall event.
+Raster with total runoff (in :math:`m^3`) generated in every pixel during a rainfall event.
 The value in every pixel is the sum of the amount of rainfall and the amount of water flowing from upstream pixels, minus the infiltration in the pixel.